stefanuebe/vaadin-fullcalendar/README.md

 calendar.addEntry(entry);
 ```

-### Handling change of entry resource by drag and drop
+### Handling change of an entry's assigned resource by drag and drop
 ```
 calendar.addEntryDroppedListener(event -> {
     event.applyChangesOnEntry();